VidHal: Benchmarking Temporal Hallucinations in Vision LLMs: VidHal Evaluation Protocol

 \subsection{Evaluation Tasks}

 \textbf{Multiple-Choice Question Answering (MCQA)} assesses the model's spatiotemporal understanding in a coarse-grained manner.
-Specifically, the model is provided with a video $V^i$ and its corresponding set of captions $\mathcal{Y}^i$ as answer options.
-The VLLM is then instructed to select the most appropriate caption for the video.\\
+Specifically, the VLLM is provided with a video $V^i$ and its corresponding set of captions $\mathcal{Y}^i$ as answer options and instructed to select the most appropriate caption for the video.\\

 \textbf{Caption Ordering} evaluates a model’s visual reasoning from a nuanced granularity, instructing VLLMs to order the provided captions based on their hallucination level.
+Through pairwise comparisons across all captions, this task identifies cases where the model struggles to distinguish varying levels of hallucination severity beyond anchor-hallucination distinctions.

 Specifically, we design two caption ordering sub-tasks.
 The first, \textit{naive caption ordering}, requires VLLMs to rank all captions at once.
 However, this sub-task can confuse several VLLMs due to its inherently challenging nature and the inferior instruction-following capabilities of some models.
 As a complement, we propose an additional sub-task, \textit{relative caption ordering}, which decomposes the prior task into multiple paired caption ordering tasks.
 Since each paired ordering task is answered in isolation, the VLLM may produce a non-transitive, cyclic ranking.

-To circumvent this, we first query the model with consecutive caption pairs and prompt it with the final pair only if ambiguities arise in the initial sequence, as illustrated in Figure \ref{fig:evaluation_protocol}.
+To circumvent this, we query the model with consecutive caption pairs, prompting the final pair only if multiple orderings are possible.
+For instance, given captions $A$, $B$, and $C$, if the model predicts $A \prec B$ and $B \prec C$, the overall order $A \prec B \prec C$ can be directly inferred.
+However, if it instead ranks $B \prec A$ , as shown in Figure~\ref{fig:evaluation_protocol}, we additionally include a third comparison between $A$ and $C$ to resolve any ambiguity in determining in the final order.
 Notably, our relative caption ordering task is more challenging than previous binary questions.
-This complexity arises from certain paired questions in our dataset where both options contain hallucinatory information, making it more difficult to distinguish them apart as opposed to \textlangle\textit{positive, hallucinatory}\textrangle\xspace pairs.
+This complexity arises from certain paired questions in \textsc{VidHal} where both options are hallucinatory, making them harder to distinguish as opposed to \textlangle\textit{positive, hallucinatory}\textrangle\xspace pairs.